 For any questions and additional requests (other pictures in high resolution etc), please contact firstname.lastname@example.org.

-Klára Kolonits is a dramatic coloratura soprano born in Budapest.
-Her current engagements for 2016/2017 season include Lucia di Lammermoor premiere in Budapest, Bel Canto gala concerts, Bellini’s I Puritani with Riccardo Frizza and Verdi’s Attila in Nürnberg, in Peter Konwitschny’s staging.
-On the concert stage she performs among others Verdi’s Requiem in Yekaterinburg with Dmitry Liss and in Budapest with Giacomo Sagripanti, as well as Mahler’s II Symphony and Haydn concert arias.
+Canto gala concerts, Bellini’s I Puritani with Riccardo Frizza and Verdi’s Attila in Nürnberg, in Peter Konwitschny’s staging.
+On the concert stage she performed, among others, Verdi’s Requiem in Yekaterinburg with Dmitry Liss and in Budapest with Giacomo Sagripanti, as well as Mahler’s II Symphony and Haydn concert arias.

-Her plans for 2017/2018 concentrate around Bel Canto with Les Huguenots premiere in October, Norma premiere in January, Lucia shows in March and Ernani premiere in April.
+Her plans for 2017/2018 concentrate around Bel Canto with Les Huguenots premiere in October, Norma premiere in Nadine Duffaut’s staging in January followed by a long run of 13 shows, as well as Lucia di Lammermoor in March.

 Klára Kolonits graduated from Franz Liszt Academy of Music, joining the ensemble of the Csokonai Theatre in Debrecen afterwards.
 Her first engagements were Nannetta in Falstaff, Contessa d’Almaviva, Olympia-Giulietta-Antonia in Tales of Hoffmann, Fiordiligi in Cosí fan tutte and the Queen of the Night.